 All staff have an up-to-date understanding of current Prevent Issues staff and are able to identify children who may be vulnerable to radicalisation.

-Mr. Whelerton is the school Single Point of Contact and both Mr. Whelerton and Mrs Boyd receive regular training on the Prevent Agenda.
+Mr. Whelerton is the school Single Point of Contact and both Mr. Whelerton and Mrs Harland receive regular training on the Prevent Agenda.

 Child Protection with Safeguarding Policy